sotnir/module-reproducible-basics/_episodes/01-shell-basics.md

 executable needs is often stored without full paths as well.
 Thus, `ld.so` (e.g., `/lib/ld-linux.so.2` on recent Debian systems), which takes care of executing those binaries, needs to determine which particular libraries to load.

-The same way the `PATH` variable resolves paths for the execution of commands, the `LD_LIBRARY_PATH` environment variable resolves paths for loading dynamic libraries.
+The `LD_LIBRARY_PATH` environment variable resolves paths for loading dynamic libraries in the same way the `PATH` variable resolves paths for the execution of commands.
 Unlike `PATH`, however, `ld.so` does assume a list of default paths (e.g., `/lib`, then `/usr/lib` on Linux systems, as defined in `/etc/ld.so.conf` file(s)).
-Consequently, you may not have even explicitly set it in your environment!
+Consequently, you may not even have explicitly set it in your environment!

 > ## How can you discover which library is used?
 >